Filing Taxes When You’re Self-Employed: Quarterly or Yearly?

 When you plant your flag as a freelancer, contractor, or self-employed small business owner, the IRS sits up and takes notice.

-When you worked for a wage, you hated those little lines of numbers at the bottom of your paycheck — why are they withholding so much? — but now that you’re responsible for keeping track of all your income taxes (not to mention self-employment taxes), you actually miss the good old days of having taxes withheld by your boss.
+When you worked for a wage, you hated those little lines of numbers at the bottom of your paycheck — why are they withholding so much? — but now that you’re responsible for keeping track of all your income tax liabilities (not to mention self-employment taxes), you actually miss the good old days of having taxes withheld by your boss.

 Keep your head up!
 You left the rat race for a reason, and paying taxes as a solopreneur doesn’t need to be any more complicated than it was when you were working for a paycheck.
 Yes, paying taxes means paying attention, and saving all your receipts is a pain, but in just a few minutes (okay, maybe more like an hour) you can learn everything you need to know to keep the taxman off your back.